 From the Millook car park, walk north towards the end of the beach.
 You will pass sandstone cliffs with zigzag faulted strata.
 Towards the end of the beach, there is a large scree slope with slates, which have fallen from the fragile cliffs above.
 However, these are not fossiliferous.

 Continue until you reach the very end of the beach.
 This is Foxhole Point.
 Here, large boulders and steeply angled bedding plains sandwich thin layers of shale between thick layers of sandstone.
 This shale, which is grey-lilac or grey coloured, contains goniatites (Reticuloceras superbilingue) and plant remains (Donetzoceras sigma).
 Some of the rocks dip by up to 45 degrees and can be difficult to collect form.
 Certainly, the slippery surfaces of these rocks can make collecting here quite dangerous.

-Millook exposes sandstones, shales and slates from the Crackington Measures of the Upper Carboniferous.
+Millook exposes sandstones, shales and slates from the Crackington Formation of the Upper Carboniferous.
 The centre of the bay is geologically important for a series of faulted zigzag folds in the sandstones and shales.
 These form part of the 92m-high cliff at Bridwell Point.

 At the northern end of the beach, thick sandstones are interbedded with thin shales, which have been dated as Namurian in age and are grey to lilac-grey in colour.
 These contain both plant remains and goniatites.